Skip to content

 • Circle: Standard Metro station with platform access.

-• Square: Park-and-ride station with parking facilities.
+• Square: Park-and-ride station, with parking facilities available.

 Leave a Reply